 Increasingly, the range of passive investment funds is expanding to allow specific investment styles and factors to be taken into account, which further blurs the lines.
 For example, kōura’s US Equity Fund; we acquire a passive investment product that also includes exposure to smaller companies and takes into consideration Environmental, Social and Governance Factors.

 Fundamentally – passive investing is better for investors as it typically delivers investors better post fee returns.

 Global research consistently shows that active investors consistently underperform the markets.
 Each year, S&P releases a paper comparing average actively managed fund returns versus the equity benchmarks (the returns a passive manager would have earned before fees) and over a 5 year period the average mutual fund in the US market would have outperformed the S&P Composite Index by 2.4%.

 When we compared New Zealand KiwiSaver growth funds versus their stated benchmarks we saw that no KiwiSaver growth fund had beaten its index over the past 5 years and in fact, the actively managed growth funds had underperformed by an average of 0.9%.

-Importantly, international research has shown that it is very rare for a fund manager to continually outperform the market over a long period of time.
+Importantly, international research has shown that it is infrequent for a fund manager to outperform the market over a long period of time continually.
 Strategies and people within a fund might perform in certain market conditions, but the inevitable change and it is very rare that an active manager will outperform over time.

 A passive fund will typically perform in line with their benchmark less the fees.
-The average passive fee for a KiwiSaver portfolio is 0.67% (the kōura fund are priced at 0.63%), therefore we would expect a passive fund to perform above the average KiwiSaver growth fund, and this performance will be consistent.
-People changing jobs and moving to other funds or fund managers changing their strategies on how they invest are no longer things you need to look out for.
+The average passive fee for a KiwiSaver portfolio is 0.67% (the kōura fund are priced at 0.63%).
+Therefore we would expect a passive fund to perform above the average KiwiSaver growth fund, and this performance will be consistent.
+People changing jobs and moving to other funds or fund managers changing their strategies on how they invest no longer things you need to look out for.